C1fer/sushi-next/README.md

 1. Install Python (64 bit).
 2. Install OpenCV.
-3. Run `pip install sushi-sub colorama` on a terminal.
+3. Run `pip install sushi-sub-next colorama` on a terminal.
 4. Use it as `sushi args…` on a terminal.

 If anyone wants to provide proper installation steps or a binary for Windows, please open a PR or get in contact.